willgdjones/pydantic-ai/docs/agents.md

 The [`Agent`][pydantic_ai.Agent] class has full API documentation, but conceptually you can think of an agent as a container for:

 * A [system prompt](#system-prompts) — a set of instructions for the LLM written by the developer
-* One or more [retrievers](#retrievers) — functions that the LLM may call to get information while generating a response
+* One or more [retrieval tool](#tools) — functions that the LLM may call to get information while generating a response
 * An optional structured [result type](results.md) — the structured datatype the LLM must return at the end of a run
-* A [dependency](dependencies.md) type constraint — system prompt functions, retrievers and result validators may all use dependencies when they're run
+* A [dependency](dependencies.md) type constraint — system prompt functions, tools and result validators may all use dependencies when they're run
-* Agents may optionally also have a default [model](api/models/base.md) associated with them; the model to use can also be specified when running the agent
+* Agents may optionally also have a default [LLM model](api/models/base.md) associated with them; the model to use can also be specified when running the agent

 In typing terms, agents are generic in their dependency and result types, e.g., an agent which required dependencies of type `#!python Foobar` and returned results of type `#!python list[str]` would have type `#!python Agent[Foobar, list[str]]`.